quinnwong31/RentalMarketAnalysis/README.md

 - **Jupyter** - Jupyter is a web-based interactive development environment for data science and analysis.
 Please see [Jupyter documentation](https://jupyter.org/) for more information.
 - **pandas** - pandas is a software library written for the Python programming language for data manipulation and analysis.
 Please see [pandas documentation](https://pandas.pydata.org/) for more information.
+- **hvPlot** - hvPlot is a library that provides engaging, interactive charts that allows users to analyze and disect data visualizations.
+Please see [hvPlot documentation](https://hvplot.holoviz.org/) for more information.
+- **GeoViews** - GeoViews is a Python library that makes it easy to explore and visualize geographical, meteorological, and oceanographic datasets, such as those used in weather, climate, and remote sensing research.
+Please see [GeoViews documentation] (https://geoviews.org/) for more information.

 ## Installation

-In order to use this application, you will need to install `Jupyter`, `pandas` and '`Alpaca` SDK.
-The `json` and `requests` library come with Python already, so there are no steps required to install those libraries.
+In order to use this application, you will need to install `Jupyter`, `pandas`, `hvPlot` and `GeoViews`.
 Below are the instructions for installing each required library.

 ### Installing Jupyter